-We’ve graded thousands of essays and certain errors occur again and again and again.
-This is a list of the top ten errors we see on essays.
-Read through each one carefully.
-Avoiding these errors will make your essay stronger.
+We’ve graded tens of thousands of essays, and certain errors occur again and again and again.
+This is a list of the top ten errors that we see on essays.

 9. The “Microsoft Example”

-If you have found any problems, please use our feedback form.
+You have completed the AWA Guide!
+If you found any problems, please use our feedback form.